-- 1. The categories and sources of non-stormwater discharges identified in Condition S5.
-D.2, below, are conditionally authorized, provided: - a.
-The discharge is otherwise consistent with the terms and conditions of this permit, including Condition S5, S6 and S10. - b.
+- 1. The categories and sources of non-stormwater discharges identified in Condition S5.D.2, below, are conditionally authorized, provided: - a.
+The discharge is otherwise consistent with the terms and conditions of this permit, including Condition S5, S6, and S10. - b.
 The Permittee conducts the following assessment for each non-stormwater discharge (except for S5.D.2.a & f) and documents the assessment in the SWPPP, consistent with Condition S3.B.2.
 The Permittee shall: - i.
 Identify each source. - ii.
 Identify the location of the discharge into the stormwater collection system. - iii.
-Characterize the discharge including estimated flows or flow volume, and likely pollutants which may be present. - iv.
-Evaluate and implement available and reasonable source control BMPs to reduce or eliminate the discharge.
+Characterize the discharge including estimated flows or flow volume, and likely pollutants which may be present.